breatheco-de/content/src/content/how-to/what-does-double-slash-mean-in-python-floor.md

 ```

 ## Working with Floats in Floor Divisions <a name="floats"></a>
-When we work with float numbers using floor division, the result will always be a float number, and as we already know, the result will be the nearest integer rounded to its floor, but in this case it will be represented by a float number.
+When we work with float numbers using floor division, the result will always be a float number, and as we already know, the result will be the nearest integer rounded to its floor, but in this case, it will be represented by a float number.

 Let's have a look at the following float-based floor division example: